Testosterone Supplements vs TRT: Which Is Right for You?

 Comparison of testosterone supplements versus TRT injections for men's health

 Short answer: TRT injections are a prescription medical therapy for clinically diagnosed hypogonadism and can reliably raise serum testosterone under medical supervision.
 Over-the-counter testosterone supplements support lifestyle and nutritional gaps and may help optimise healthy testosterone levels in some men, but they are not a substitute for TRT when a medical diagnosis exists.
-For men who want to preserve fertility, supplements and lifestyle changes are usually the first port of call, because exogenous testosterone (TRT) can suppress sperm production.
-Endocrine+1
+For men who want to preserve fertility, supplements and lifestyle changes are usually the first port of call, because exogenous testosterone (TRT) can suppress natural testosterone and sperm production

 Topic Testosterone supplements (OTC) TRT injections (prescription)